balboni65/Duelkit/README.md

 ## /help

 ### Function:
-Shows a pagination view of all commands with basic descriptions and previews
+Shows a pagination view of all available commands with basic descriptions and previews
 - You can go to a different page by clicking `>` and `<`
 - The current page is displayed at the bottom